Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: INTRODUCTION

 \section{INTRODUCTION}

 Decoding for the linear multi-input multi-output (MIMO) channel is a problem of high relevance in multi-antenna, cooperative and other multi-terminal communication systems.
 The computational complexity associated with maximum-likelihood (ML) decoding poses significant challenges for hardware implementation.
 When the codebook forms a lattice, ML decoding corresponds to solving the closest lattice vector problem (CVP).
 The worst-case complexity for solving the CVP optimally for generic lattices is non-deterministic polynomial-time (NP)-hard.
 The best CVP algorithms to date are Kannan's \cite{kannan87} which has be shown to be of complexity $n^{n/2+o(n)}$ where $n$ is the lattice dimension (see \cite{Stehle07}) and whose space requirement is polynomial in~$n$, and the recent algorithm by Micciancio and Voulgaris~\cite{MiVo10} which has complexity~$2^{O(n)}$ with respect to both time and space.
 In digital communications, a finite subset of the lattice is used due to the power constraint.
-ML decoding for a finite lattice can be realized efficiently by sphere decoding \cite{Damen,viterbo,agrell}, whose average complexity grows exponentially with $n$ for any fixed SNR \cite{jalden}.
-This limits sphere decoding to low dimensions.
+ML decoding for a finite (or infinite) lattice can be realized efficiently by sphere decoding \cite{Damen,viterbo,agrell}, whose average complexity grows exponentially with $n$ for any fixed SNR \cite {jalden}.
+This limits sphere decoding to low dimensions in practical applications.
 The decoding complexity is especially felt in coded systems.
-For instance, to decode the $4\times 4$ perfect code \cite{Oggier}, one has to search in a 32-dimensional (real-valued) lattice.
-The state-of-the-art sphere decoding is slow for this dimension.
+For instance, to decode the $ 4\times 4$ perfect code \cite{Oggier} using the 64-QAM constellation, one has to search in a 32-dimensional (real-valued) lattice; from \cite{jalden}, sphere decoding requires a complexity of $64^{32\gamma }$ with some $\gamma \in \left( 0,1\right] $, which could be huge.
 Although some fast-decodable codes have been proposed recently \cite{Biglieri09}, the decoding still relies on sphere decoding.